A community workshop to explore creative housing solutions

 LUNCH – Catered by the Community Food Co-op

 Now it’s your turn!
 Share your ideas in an interactive session about what would make Happy Valley your ideal neighborhood.

 All of us together will distill the answers into priorities to guide future projects.
 Your input counts!!!

 BAAY Presents Us & Them

 One-Act Play performed by BAAY teens, directed by Ian Bivin

 Firehouse Performing Arts Center

 Friday, April 13, 7pm

-It’s not a musical, it’s something entirely different.
-Ian Bivins brings his masterful physical approach to storytelling to this human drama of what brings us together and what keeps us apart.
+Director Ian Bivins brings his masterful physical approach to storytelling to this human drama of what brings us together and what keeps us apart.
+Written by David Campton, Us and Them is a short play intended to be performed by a company of any size and any age.
+Bivins and 10 students (Ages 13-16) from Bellingham Arts Academy for Youth (BAAY) are proud to encourage community dialogue as they remount this production for the Build Small Live Large community workshop, happening on April 14th.
 No registration, just show up early!
 It’s a small space so plan on getting there early if you’d like a seat.